danbev/learning-iot/doc/cortex-m.md

 AHB1ENR_OFFSET 0x30
 ```
 This register is 32 bits and is layout is described in the document.
 We are
-interested in enableing GPIO A and this is bit number 0 called GPIOAEN:
+interested in enabling GPIO A and this is bit number 0 called GPIOAEN:
 ```
 Bit 0 GPIOAEN: IO port A clock enable
 Set and cleared by software.